Zimbabwe has officially become a pariah state!

 A perfect example is when opposition CCC spokesperson Fadzayi Mahere travelled to the UN Human Rights Council, in Geneva Switzerland, two weeks ago.

-After perfectly articulating the country's egregious state-sponsored human rights abuses and poverty, the Zimbabwe regime immediately attacked her for ostensibly ‘criticizing her country and unpatriotism'.
+After perfectly articulating the egregious state-sponsored human rights abuses and poverty in the country - the Zimbabwe regime immediately attacked her for ostensibly 'criticizing her country and unpatriotism'.

 Honestly, at what point did she condemn Zimbabwe?